 PCPM was established in 2006 and since then has implemented projects in Lebanon, Ukraine, Nepal, Peru, South Sudan, Uganda, Tajikistan, Palestine, Georgia, Ethiopia, Kenya, Zambia, Bosnia and Herzegovina, Iraq and Burkina Faso.
 We direct our actions to those who need it the most – victims of humanitarian crises and most vulnerable communities around the world.

-PCPM is the largest NGO in Poland working in development cooperation, and one of the largest organisation in Poland delivering humanitarian assistance.
+PCPM is the largest NGO in Poland working in development cooperation, and one of the largest organisations in Poland delivering humanitarian assistance.

 PCPM focuses on activities that facilitate economic growth, job creation and increase emergency preparedness: